-COMMUNITY AND LABOR ENGAGEMENT IN REGIONAL CLEAN HYDROGEN HUBS

-The Community and Labor Engagement section ("Engagement section") should describe the applicant's plans and actions to engage and partner with stakeholder groups in the community or communities most impacted by project development, such as underserved, overburdened, or disadvantaged communities and members of those communities; host communities; and labor unions representing workers or trades that will be needed for both construction and ongoing operations/production activities associated with the project.
-Other groups to engage with for project success include community-based organizations representing local residents and businesses, economic and workforce development organizations, local government, and emergency responders, but such engagement should be in addition to that targeted to worker organizations and the most vulnerable communities.
+COMMUNITY AND LABOR ENGAGEMENT IN LONG DURATION ENERGY STORAGE DEMONSTRATIONS communities most impacted by project development, such as underserved, overburdened, or disadvantaged communities and members of those communities; host communities; and labor unions representing workers or trades that will be needed for both construction and ongoing operations/production activities associated with the project.
+Other groups with which to engage for project success include community-based organizations representing local residents and businesses, economic and workforce development organizations, local government, and emergency responders, but such engagement should be in addition to that targeted to worker organizations and the most vulnerable communities.
 By facilitating labor and community input, social buy-in, and accountability, such engagement can substantially reduce or eliminate stalls or slowdowns, and minimize other risks associated with the project.
 This engagement can lay the ground for negotiation of formal and legally enforceable agreements with labor unions and community partners.